If you plan to buy property in Spain, read our guide to see what Spanish mortgages are available to expats and how to apply.

 How to apply for Spanish mortgages

 Most of the larger Spanish banks offer mortgages to non-residents, most notably Banco Santander Central Hispano, Banco Bilbao Vizcaya Argentaria (BBVA) and CaixaBank.
-You can also secure a mortgage through an international bank such as Barclays, Chase or IMS, to name a few.
+You can also secure a mortgage through an international bank such as Chase or IMS.

 When applying for a mortgage for Spanish property, the best advice is to start early and shop around.
 While the official mortgage process can only start after a sales agreement has been reached, it is both possible and advisable to start developing your mortgage concurrent with your real estate shopping.